 The quality assurance system at AUS covers the following functions:

-The quality assurance system operates in conjunction with the arrangements and instruments for the enhancement of academic quality, design, monitoring, and review of study programs, procedures established for the clarity and consistency, with the overall scope of improving the quality of training and student learning experience.
+The quality assurance system operates in conjunction with the arrangements and instruments for the enhancement of academic quality, design, monitoring and review of study programs, procedures established for the clarity and consistency, with the overall scope of improving the quality of training and student learning experience.
 In order to contribute to the quality enhancement of the student life-cycle and ensure that students are enabled to succeed in the AUS programs, the quality assurance system ensures compliance with the criteria for admission, for the assessment of the student performance and for issuing final diplomas according to the AUS mission.

 1.7.
 Continuous improvement

 The quality assurance system is based on an improvement cycle which implies that strengths and weaknesses are identified and plans are designed for dealing with the challenges.
 This area is based on the quality assurance cycle detailed below, with the understanding that the core mission of the quality assurance system is to support and guide the decision making process based on data and close the feedback loops that contribute to the enhancement of institutional operations.

 1.8.
 Internal self-assessment